Your website is a business tool.

 Your website redesign is going to boost your marketing, so you need to be discoverable more than ever.
 SEO is ultra-important at this stage for this purpose.

-There are lots of ways to optimize SEO during your redesign:
+There are many ways to optimize your site for SEO during a website redesign:

 - Make sure you have well-written page titles, meta descriptions, and permalinks for all your content